-I met Mordechai Vanunu shortly after his release from 18 years in Israeli prison, punishment for revealing details of Israel's nuclear weapons program to the British press in 1986.
-He was still under house arrest at St George's Cathedral in Jerusalem at the time.
-I filmed him recite his poem, I am Your Spy (transcript below), written during 11 years in solitary confinement.
-I then smuggled the video tape out of Israel, concealing it in a copy of Hunter S Thompson´s, Kingdom of Fear.
-The book is a collection of writings about Thompson's past that focuses on the theme of rebellion against authority.
+I met Mordechai Vanunu shortly after his release from Israeli prison.
+He had just served 18 years for revealing Israel's nuclear weapons program to the British press.
+I filmed him recite his poem, I am Your Spy, and then smuggled the videotape out of Israel, concealed in a copy of Hunter S Thompson's, Kingdom of Fear.
+A collection of Thompsons writings on the theme of rebellion against authority.

-A number of prohibitions were placed upon Mordechai after his release, and are still in force:
+A number of restrictions were placed upon Mordechai after his release, and are still in force:

 - he shall not leave Israel

 - he shall not speak to any foreigner unless granted approval to do so by Shin Bet, Israels internal secuirity service.

 - he shall not come within 550 yards (500 m) of a border crossing or airport

 - he shall not come within 100 yards (90 m) of a foreign embassy

 - his phone and Internet use shall be subject to monitoring

 - he shall notify authorities of any change in his place of residence, and whom he intends to meet